Leafwing-Studios/Emergence/design/src/high-level/creative-automation-case-studies.md

 ## Emergence

 **Conclusion:** Creativity will be low until more systems are in place, but potential is excellent.
 Clear and satisfying aesthetics will be key to creating a compelling contraption.
-Disruptions should be tunable to ensure every player can reach an optional presure level.
+Disruptions should be tunable to ensure every player can reach an optional pressure level.

 ### Interesting Goals